Election officials at U.S. Senate hearing describe threats, spread of misinformation - NewsBreak

 Two law enforcement witnesses, like Republicans, focused on general violent crime.

-He said that the task force has prosecuted only cases out of over 1,000 referrals — a number that pales in comparison to the people killed by violent crime in the United States.
+He said that the task force has only prosecuted five cases out of over 1,000 referrals — a number that pales in comparison to the people killed by violent crime in the United States.

-Democratic senators eventually called out Republicans for attempting to minimize or dismiss the legitimate threats facing people in the election community.
+Democratic senators eventually criticized Republicans for attempting to minimize or dismiss the legitimate threats facing people in the election community.

 “I want to begin by noting how weak and unpersuasive I find the arguments offered here today to try to muddy the waters or suggest that for the federal government and the Department of Justice, the protection of our electoral processes, institutions, and workers is not a vital mission and essential to the functioning of our democracy, absolutely worthy of high-level attention from our department,” said Sen. John Ossoff of Georgia.

-Sen. Dick Durbin of Illinois, the chairman of the committee, also called out his colleagues for continuing to change the subject.
+Sen. Dick Durbin of Illinois, the chairman of the committee, also chastised his colleagues for continuing to change the subject.

 “There might be people who watch this hearing and think, ‘What in the hell is going on here?’”
 Durbin said.
 “Why won’t any Republican witness or senators talk about the issue that was the subject matter of this hearing?”